 Due to the Covid-19 pandemic no in person activities were allowed, thus all activities planned were delivered virtually and evaluated through surveys.
 Funding that originally was for in-person activities was to pay for high quality webinars and video making.

 To train county extension agents, educators, non-profits and advanced farmers on selection of cover crops for grazing, livestock health synergy, stocking rates and manure management, and grazing opportunities in unproductive areas

-5. A fifth workshop was planned for 23 March 2020 in Dickinson, ND but due to Covid-19 restrictions was converted to a webinar series.
-Ten different speakers presented information related to forages and cover crops for grazing from April 7-21 on zoom (See agenda below).
+- Grazing cover crops workshop: A workshop was planned for 23 March 2020 in Dickinson, ND but due to Covid-19 restrictions was cancelled and converted to a webinar series.
+Ten different speakers presented information related to forages and cover crops for grazing from April 7 to April 21 on zoom.
 Attendance to the webinars ranged between 36 and 118 participants per session, with a total of 228 unique participants o the webinar series.
-During the session participants were polled to asses the increase in knowledge in each session ( data summary will be presented in the final report).
+During the session participants were polled to assess the increase in knowledge in each session.
 Participation was 18% farmers with livestock, 3% farmers without livestock, 24% University Extension/Research, 37% government, 5% crop consultants, 6% industry and 4% others.
 Although the majority of participants were from North Dakota, Minnesota, and South Dakota, we had participants joining the webinars from Iowa, Montana, Illinois, Kansas, Tennessee, Nebraska, Indiana, and Ontario, Saskatchewan, and Manitoba in Canada.